dji-sdk/Mobile-SDK-Tutorial/en/iOS/FPVDemo/FPVDemo_en.md

   **4**.
 Trust the device if an alert asking “Do you trust this device” comes up.

   **5**.
 Now you will be able to view the live video stream from your aircraft's camera based on what we've finished of the application so far!

-* In order to connect to a DJI Phantom 2 Vision+ or Phantom 2 Vision:

-  **1**.
-First, turn on your remote controller.

-  **2**.
-Then, turn on the power of the DJI aircraft.

-  **3**.
-Turn on the Wi-Fi range extender.

-  **4**.
-Turn on the Wi-Fi on your mobile device and connect to the network named Phantom-xxxxxx (where xxxxxx is your range extender’s SSID number).

-  **5**.
-Now, you will able to view the live video stream from your aircraft's camera based on what we've finished of the application so far!

 ## Enjoy the First Person View

 If you can see the live video stream in the application, congratulations!
 Let's move forward.

   ![fpv](../../Images/iOS/FPVDemo/fpv.jpg)

 ## Implement the Capture function